View Current

 Section 3 - Policy Statement

-(6) The University is committed to managing the death of any student or staff member with care, dignity, sensitivity and respect.
+(5) The University is committed to responding to the death of any student or staff member with compassion, dignity, cultural sensitivity and respect, ensuring that all actions are trauma- informed and supportive of those affected.

-(7) The University's Death Response Plan will be implemented following the report of the death of a student or staff member.
+(8) The University's Response Guidelines and Plan are available to DRCs via an intranet site.
+The Guidelines and Plan will be implemented following the report of the death of a student or staff member, with sensitivity to the impact on the community.

-(9) In the case of international partnerships, where the death occurs off-shore, the Death Response Plan will be followed to the extent that is reasonable given local partner customs, conventions and processes.
+(9) In the case of international partnerships, where the death occurs off-shore, the Response Guidelines will be followed to the extent that is reasonably possible, given local partner customs, conventions and processes.

-(12) In the event of a crisis or emergency, the Death Response Plan will not be enacted until instruction to do so is provided by a representative of the Crisis Management Team.
+(12) In the event of a crisis or emergency, the death response process is not enacted until instructed by the Crisis Management Team.

 Top of Page